Charles Domery: Capture

 In October 1798, a Royal Navy squadron under the command of Sir John Borlase Warren captured the Hoche off the coast of Ireland, and those on board, including Domery, were interned in a prison camp near Liverpool.
-The British guards were shocked by Domery's appetite, and agreed to place him on double rations.
+The British guards were also shocked by Domery's appetite and agreed to place him on double rations.
 These were insufficient, and his rations were increased until eventually he was granted the rations of ten men each day.
 Rations for prisoners of war in this period were paid for by the country in whose army the prisoners had served.
 The standard daily ration for a French prisoner of war was 26 oz of bread, half a pound (230 g) of vegetables and 2 oz of butter or 6 oz of cheese.

-Domery remained hungry, and was recorded as having eaten the prison cat and at least 20 rats which had strayed into his cell.
+Domery remained hungry and was recorded as having eaten the prison cat and "at least 20 rats" which had strayed into his cell.
 Domery also ate the medicines of those prisoners in the camp's infirmary who refused to take them, suffering no apparent adverse effects as a result.
-It was also recorded that he would regularly eat the prison's candles, and that if his ration of beer was exhausted, he would resort to drinking water to wash down his food.
-(To reduce the risk of water-borne disease, troops were issued rations of mildly alcoholic beverages such as small beer and diluted rum, and drinks such as tea and coffee which involved boiling water before drinking.)
+It was also recorded that he would regularly eat the prison's candles, and that if his ration of beer was exhausted, he would resort to drinking water to wash down his food (to reduce the risk of water-borne disease, troops were issued rations of mildly alcoholic beverages such as small beer and diluted rum, and drinks such as tea and coffee which involved boiling water before drinking).